App-vNext/Polly/docs/dependency-injection.md

 ## Resource disposal

-Like dynamic reloads, the pipeline registry's resource disposal feature lets you register callbacks.
+Like dynamic reloading, the pipeline registry's resource disposal feature lets you register callbacks.
 These callbacks run when the pipeline is discarded, reloaded, or the registry is disposed at application shutdown.

 See the example below: